spwisner/behavioral-observation-of-students-in-schools-api/README.md

 An API to store users, students, sessions, and observation intervals.
 It allows users to CRUD on students, sessions and observations.

+Link to the live application: [https://spw5235.github.io/behavioral-observation-of-students-in-schools](https://spw5235.github.io/behavioral-observation-of-students-in-schools)..

+Link to the front-end repository: [https://github.com/spw5235/behavioral-observation-of-students-in-schools](https://github.com/spw5235/behavioral-observation-of-students-in-schools).

+## ORM

+The relationship of this api is one to many.
+That is, one user can have many notes.
+For a visualization of this relationship, view the following link: [https://drive.google.com/file/d/0B_Hv9u6cm8IVbWV2UW9uMU5HVHM/view?usp=sharing](https://drive.google.com/file/d/0B_Hv9u6cm8IVbWV2UW9uMU5HVHM/view?usp=sharing).

 ## API end-points

 | Verb   |                         URI Pattern                        | Controller#Action     |